dmshd/dmshd/README.md

 ### I’m a Developer based in Belgium at the time

 ### I'm currently [learning Python](https://www.coursera.org/specializations/python) and [writing articles on my blog](https://dmshd.github.io/).
-I'm currently learning trading, improving my daily with neuroscience based tools, and I pursue a form of milimalism.
+I'm currently learning trading as a hobby, improving my daily with neuroscience based tools, and I pursue a form of milimalism.

 <!--